What is a resolution?

 - the conditions imposed by Fair Trading, if any, are met

-- a quorum of members required by the constitution is present at the meeting, and
+- a quorum* of members required by the constitution is present, if the special resolution is put to members at a meeting, and

 - it is supported by at least three-quarters of the valid votes cast in person or by proxy, if proxy votes are allowed by the constitution.